Microsoft Word can make Yearly and Monthly calendars quite easily and they have better configuration options than you might expect.

 We’ll look at just one option available from Microsoft, the tricks hidden in it and, naturally, some traps.
 How to change the supplied calendar into something that suits you.

-Here’s the Microsoft supplied calendar (left) and our customized version (right) with different images, a caption, changed page color, updated text formatting with special dates highlighted.
+Here’s that Microsoft supplied calendar (left) and our customized version (right) with:

 File | New